NaomiProject/naomi-docs/installation/index.md

 As such, it only depends on a python installation, which is available for many platforms.
 Naomi can be executed on different versions of **macOS** and **Windows** and many different variants of **Linux** (Ubuntu, Raspbian, ...).

-Please be aware of the fact, that Naomi is programmed on a new base and introduces new concepts.
+If you are coming from Jasper please be aware of the fact that Naomi is programmed on a new base and introduces new concepts.
 Therefore, tutorials and help you may find on the internet for Jasper **WILL** be outdated!

 ## Platform Recommendations

-1. You are **new to Naomi** and want to give it a try?
-You are in luck:
-    - Set up Naomi on your local RPI in just a few steps.

-2. More Coming Soon!

 Many devices are suited to host a continuous installation of Naomi.
-Experiences with different devices and environments can be found in the [community forum hardware section](https://community.projectnaomi.com/c/hardware/server).

-The [Raspberry Pi](rasppi.html) is quite popular, especially as we offer a quick setup with [Naobian](naobian.html).
+The [Raspberry Pi](rasppi.html) is our system recommendation as well as quite popular, especially as we offer a quick setup with [Naobian](naobian.html).
+At Project Naomi we recommend installing Naomi on the Raspberry Pi however other platform options are available.
-The previously mentioned [Naobian](naobian.html) can also be used to kickstart your Naomi experience on existing Debian/Ubuntu based Linux systems*.

->Note: *Offical Support Coming Soon!

-Please check the menu to the left for all available options.
+Please check the menu to the left for all available installation options.

 ## Prerequisites

-Due to the way we have sturtured the setup of Naomi, there are no software prerequisites (Naomi handles all of that for you!).
-All you need to run Naomi is compatable hardware/os.
+Due to the way we have structured the setup of Naomi, there are no software prerequisites (Naomi handles all of that for you!).
+All you need to run Naomi is compatible hardware & OS.

 ## Setup variants

-Before you can start, three decisions have to be made:
+Before you can start, two decisions have to be made:

-1. Naomi is available as a platform independent archive file or through a package repository:
+1. Naomi is available as a platform independent archive file or through a package:
-    - **Manual setup:** Download and extract a platform independent zip archive: [RPI](rasppi.html), [macOS](macos.html), [Windows](windows.html), [Linux](linux.html#manual-installation)
+    - **Manual setup:** Download and extract a platform independent zip archive: [RPI](rasppi.html), [macOS](macos.html), [Windows](windows.html), [Linux](linux.html).
-    - **Package setup:** Install though a package repository, including automatic updates.
+    - **Packaged setup:** Install though a package repository, built images, or an All-in-One Application: [Naobian](naobian.html), [Virtual Box](virtualbox.html), & [Docker](docker.html).
-    This option is still in development as well as only available for Debian or Ubuntu derivatives and the recommended choice: [Linux (apt/deb)](linux.html#package-repository-installation)

-2. Stable release or cutting edge found on the download page:
+2. Stable release, Monthly release, or cutting edge:
-    - **Stable:** Use the latest official release .
-    - **Snapshot:** Benefit from the latest changes in the daily created snapshot.
+    - **Stable:** (Current: **{{$page.frontmatter.currentVersion}}**) are thoroughly tested semi-annual official releases of Naomi.
+Use the stable version for your production environment if you don't need the latest enhancements and prefer a robust system.
+    - **Milestone:** (Current: **{{$page.frontmatter.currentMilestoneVersion}}**) are intermediary releases of the next Naomi version, released about once a month, and they include the new recently added features and bug fixes.
+They are a good compromise between the current stable version and the bleeding-edge and potentially unstable nightly version.
+Milestones releases are **Highly Recommended** for most users.
+    - **Nightly:** At most 1 or 2 days old and include the latest code.
+Use nightly for testing out very recent changes, but be aware some nightly versions might be unstable.
+Use in production at your own risk!

 ## Installation